 - Take a deeper look at your life - Take an adult time-out.

 Do you find yourself living in a whirlwind, always running late, forever disorganized, with never enough time in your day?
 Choose to tame that tornado and increase the quality of your life through the power of simplicity.
 You will learn how to experience each day rather than running through them one after the other without stopping to enjoy the moment.

 Patty Kreamer, CPO® (Certified Professional Organizer) is the President of Kreamer Connect, Inc., a Pittsburgh-based company that works with residential and corporate clients to become more productive and perform better while at the same time simplifying their work and lives.

-Patty is seen regularly in the media as she shares her fun and energetic style with the audiences of publications like The Pittsburgh Post Gazette, Pittsburgh Business Times, and through television shows like LifeQuest, KDKA's Morning Show, and One on One with Lee Adams.
+Patty is an author, consultant, speaker and professional organizer who is seen regularly in the media.
+She shares her fun and energetic style with the audiences of publications like The Pittsburgh Post Gazette, Pittsburgh Business Times, and through television shows like LifeQuest, KDKA's Morning Show, and One on One with Lee Adams.

 Patty is the Founding Past President of the National Association of Professional Organizers - Pittsburgh chapter and Past President of and The National Speakers Association - Pittsburgh chapter.
 Patty was named Women's Business Network's 2007 Woman of the Year as well as one of Pennsylvania's Best 50 Women in Business and one of Pittsburgh's Fastrackers in 2005.

 This web seminar is packed with valuable tips and information about creating your own online events for selling, marketing and lead generation.
 Join Bob Hanson, in-demand webinar consultant, and get answers to questions like:

 - What are the top webinar mistakes to avoid?

 - How do we get more people to each and every event?